 What are German bread dumplings made of?

-Dumplings are a popular dish in Germany’s south.
-They may be quite productive.
+Dumplings are a popular dish in Southern Germany.
 There are several varieties of dumplings that are quite popular in Germany.
 Other types prepared with yeast, Dampfnudeln, or cream of wheat include Leberknaudel (YES, I said liver) and other versions created with yeast.

 Traditional bread dumplings were made with potatoes and baked with bread croutons.
 However, I come from a region of Germany where potatoes are the queen and bread dumplings are made with potato dough and do not contain bread croutons.

 A mistake is said to have given birth to the bread.
 Bakers created a huge amount of dough, but because they had forgotten to add yeast, it did not rise.
 The baker decided to use the unrisen dough and baked it in small pieces.

 The German bread dumplings were created and served to the Emperor, which was very satisfied with them.
 For this reason, it is said that bread dumplings were invented because of a mistake.
 Dumplings are known as Knödel in Austria, where potato dumplings are popular.
 In regions outside of Austria, they might be called Kloedel.

 The first german bread dumplings were created with potatoes and baked together with bread croutons.
 However, I come from a region of Germany where potato dough dumplings are made and contain no bread croutons.

 How did Knödel become a part of German cuisine?

 People in Germany enjoy eating Brotknoedel when traveling through Bavaria or Austria.
 A lot of people are aware of the recipe, and many restaurants have their own variations of Brotknoedel.
 As a result, German cuisine has spread throughout the world!